What is your favourite definition of history and why?

 The greatest challenge was the 2012 cuts to culture and heritage implemented by the former government of Prime Minister Stephen Harper.
 These cuts prompted radical changes at Library and Archives Canada and we needed to push back by pressing LAC to maintain its services to scholars in the context of the cuts.
 The entire CHA Council and Executive stepped up and helped lead a wide-ranging effort to at least mitigate the impacts of these reductions.

-If you could give one piece of advice to (someone joining?) the CHA, what would it be?
+If you could give one piece of advice to a member of (someone joining?) the CHA, what would it be?

 Join a working group, develop a network and engage in dialogue about issues of importance to you and others.
 At the same time, don’t restrict your contacts to people you perceive to be like-minded.
 Engage others with different ideological affinities in discussion and debate and be open to new perspectives emerging from such dialogue.